DeanLeong/cheesy-sql-exercise/README.md

 #### Choosing Cheese

-Now write PostgreSQL queries to accomplish the following:
+Now write PostgreSQL queries to accomplish the following.
+Write out your answers in the provided `cheeses.sql`.
+You can check you answers by running the file the same way that you ran the `base.sql` file.

 - Find all the cheeses
 - Find all the French cheeses